OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 By default we advise using `conda` and `poetry` for environment setup and dependency management.
 Conda ships binaries for packages like `numpy` so these dependencies are not built from source locally by `pip`.
 Poetry solves the dependency tree in a way that the dependencies of dependencies of dependencies use versions that are compatible with each other.

-If you are using a conda environment the `build/conda` folder contains multiple `.yaml` configuration files that you can choose from.
+For `Conda` environments, the `build/conda` folder contains multiple `.yaml` configuration files to choose from.

-If you are using other python distributions we highly recommend that you use some virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.
+When using other python distributions we highly recommend a virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.

-Requirements files that you can find in the project root:
+Requirements files that are found in the project root:

 - `requirements.txt` list all the dependencies without Machine Learning libraries
 - `requirements-full.txt` list all the dependencies with Machine Learning libraries

-You can install them with with pip
+They can be installed with `pip`:

 ```bash
 pip install -r requirements.txt